cyber-yosh/CalorieAnalysisML/README.md

 This project uses the [Nutrition5k dataset](https://github.com/google-research-datasets/Nutrition5k) as the primary source for food images and corresponding nutritional values.

+## Future Work

+- Create a model that takes in text-based features (eg. list of known ingredients)

 ## Acknowledgments

 Special thanks to: